 Every time we shift our focus, we cannot immediately switch back to work.

-When you focus back on work, the thought of previous tasks will linger around for a bit.
+When you focus back on work, the thought of previous tasks will linger around for a bit, called attention residue.
 This leads to loss of concentration until you resume where you stopped.
 For example, if you reply to a text while working, and then get back to work, the text is lingering on for about 30 seconds or more before you resume your attention back to the task.

 Let us consider a fair estimate of checking your phone 15 times while at work.
 Adding 15 min of distraction, a total of 15 minutes is consumed on attention residue.